-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Plant cover and litter is at 50% or greater of soil surface and maintains soil surface integrity.
+6. Extent of wind scoured, blowouts and/or depositional areas: None 7.
+Amount of litter movement (describe size and distance expected to travel): Little to no plant litter movement on slopes < 9%.
+Litter movement does occur on slopes > 9% · 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Plant cover and litter is at 50% or greater of soil surface and maintains soil surface integrity.
 Soil Stability class is anticipated to be 4 or greater.

-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use Soil Series description for depth and color of A-horizon.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Grass canopy and basal cover should reduce raindrop impact and slow overland flow providing increased time for infiltration to occur.
-Healthy deep rooted native grasses enhance infiltration and reduce runoff.
-Infiltration is slow to moderate.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Use Soil Series description for depth and color of A-horizon 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Grass canopy and basal cover should reduce raindrop impact and slow overland flow providing increased time for infiltration to occur.
+Infiltration varies with soil texture from slow to very rapid.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): No compaction layer or soil surface crusting should be present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Shrubs >> Mid stature Grasses > Short stature Grasses Forbs Sub-dominant: Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very Low 14.
-Average percent litter cover (%) and depth (in): Average litter cover is 10-15% with depths of 0.1 to 0.5 inches.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 600 lbs./ac 16.
-Potential invasive (including noxious) species (native and non-native).
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid stature Cool Season Grasses >> Mid stature Warm Season Grasses >> Short stature Grasses/Grasslikes Shrubs/Trees Forbs Sub-dominant: Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Some plant mortality and decadence is expected 14.
+Average percent litter cover (%) and depth ( in): Average litter cover is 10-15% with depths of 0.10 to 0.25 inches 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 350 lbs./acre

+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Buffalograss, Inland saltgrass, Broom Snakeweed, and Species found on Noxious Weed List.
-17. Perennial plant reproductive capability: All species are capable of reproducing.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Broom Snakeweed, Threadleaf sedge, Threeawns, and Species found on Noxious Weed List.
+17. Perennial plant reproductive capability: May be limited due to effective moisture and seed to soil contact